Lions' Dan Campbell cuts veteran Don Muhlbach on his birthday

 - Oops!Something went wrong.Please try again later.

-Why Dan Campbell says he’s an ‘a**h***’ for cutting long snapper originally appeared on NBC Sports Philadelphia
+Why Dan Campbell says he’s an ‘a**h***’ for cutting long snapper originally appeared on NBC Sports Northwest

 Detroit Lions long snapper Don Muhlbach’s 40th birthday was a memorable one, but for all the wrong reasons.